383425

 TJX Operating Margin (GAAP)

 Zooming out, TJX has done a decent job managing its expenses over the last eight quarters.
-It's produced an average operating margin of 9.5%, higher than the broader consumer retail sector.
-On top of that, its margin has remained more or less the same, highlighting the consistency of its business.
+It's produced an average operating margin of 10%, higher than the broader consumer retail sector.
+On top of that, its margin has improved by 1.4 percentage points year on year (on average), an extremely encouraging sign for shareholders.

 The company's operating profitability was particularly impressive because of its low gross margin.
 This margin is mostly a factor of what TJX sells and takes fundamental shifts to move meaningfully.
 Companies have more control over their operating margins, and it signals strength if they're high when gross margins are low (like for TJX).